Real Ale

 Walton-le-Dale (Higher Walton) - Lord Wellington (Mill Tavern)

-Name: The Lord Wellington (Mill Tavern)
+Name: Lord Wellington (Mill Tavern)

 Address: Moon's Mill, Higher Walton